|

 Often copied yet rarely credited, Geoffrey B.

-Small is a pioneer and world leader in avant-garde design and making
+Small is a pioneer in avant-garde design and making clothes by hand.

-clothes by hand.
-Since 1993, he has shown more collections in Paris
+Since 1993, he has shown more collections in Paris than any American

-than any American designer, and his concepts continue to lead the
+designer, and his concepts continue to lead the designer industry at

-designer industry at the highest level.
-He began his career in 1976
+the highest level.
+He began his career in 1976 working as a blue jeans

 salesclerk for the Gap Stores in Boston.
 From 1979-1980, after

-a small business with an old Singer sewing machine in his
+small business with an old Singer sewing machine in his parents attic

 From 1984-1987, he created

-phenomenon in the industry and sold almost one
+a national phenomenon in the industry and sold

-dollars worth of a single white shirt he designed ("the
+almost one million dollars worth of a single white shirt he designed

-Ultimate Shirt"), from his house in Newton Massachussetts
+("the Ultimate Shirt"), from his house in Newton Massachussetts through

 In October 1992, Geoffrey B. Small brought his